Tommodev-06/RedEagle/README.md

 # RedEagle

-RedEagle is bot developed in Python by **Tommodev#0001** that has helps you keeping your server safe with moderation commands (it already has the timeout feature implemented!) and also managing it with a ton of utilities commands, such as poll and role related commands.
+RedEagle is bot developed in Python by **Tommodev#0001** that helps you keeping your server safe with moderation commands (it already has the timeout feature implemented!) and also managing it with a ton of utilities commands, such as poll and role related commands.

 - All commands can be used free of charge.
 - Frequent updates.